katiehermalik/GA-Loops-Conditionals/README.md

 1. From inside of today's directory, *Fork* this repo and clone it.
 (While you're doing that, ask yourself: Why are we forking and cloning and not just cloning)?

 3. (Did you see this coming?)
-Build our file structure (index.html and js file) and put your answers in `app.js`.
+Go into the directory created by the clone and build our file structure (index.html and js file) and put your answers in `app.js`.

 4. Keep your answers organized!
 Included a commented header for each section in your answers file.